LatheosMod/Craftworx/Craftworx ReadMe.txt

 -----Installation-----

 --- BACK UP YOUR CONFIG FILES BEFORE YOU MAKE ANY CHANGES WITH THIS MOD ---

+--- EAC MUST be disabled to play this mod ---

 In order to play nicely with the 7D2D Mod Launcher, the mod is set up with the correct folder structure to put files where the need to be to run the game properly.
 Installing this mod is a great deal easier as a result.
 Simply unpack the archive and copy the contents of Craftworx-master into your \Steam\SteamApps\common\7 Days To Die\, and the files will go where they need to go.